MaunoKoponen/ProceduralTerrainBlending/README.md

 Example image above is using https://github.com/Scrawk/Ceto for water.

-This is work in progress, so there are some optimizations to be made, and code is not polished.
+This is a work in progress hobby project, so there are some optimizations to be made, and code is not polished.

 Unity version used: 2018.4.6f1